Written: 9.20.07 Acquired: 2.26.06 Status: Cart only Price: $2.25

 Defying gravity, Chun Li flips upside down and spins around like a top

-Though difficult to nail skilled opponents with, at 20% damage per hit it is well worth trying!
+Though difficult to nail skilled opponents with, hey at least it looks cool

 On characters without an anti-air deterrent, the head stomp can quickly lead to frustration